ACARP seeks research proposals that address key industry problems on an annual basis.

 HIGHER PRODUCTIVITY MINING

-- Roadway Development - Improvements in advance rates and environment conditions leading to an integrated system comprising cutting, strata support, continuous haulage, logistics, and panel advancement equipment and systems.
+- Roadway Development - Improvements in advance rates and environment conditions leading to an integrated system comprising cutting, strata support, continuous haulage, logistics, and panel advancement.

-- Mine Logistics - Improved management, new or more efficient design of men and material transport and handling systems.
+- Mine Logistics - Improved management, more efficient design of men and material transport and handling systems.

-- Remote Control and Automation Processes - Application of processes to increase productivity and reduce operator exposure to hazards.
+- Remote Control and Automation Processes - Application of advanced mining processes to increase productivity and reduce operator exposure to hazards.

 - Reliability of Longwall Systems - Improved systems and further development of non-traditional longwall methods (e.g. top coal caving, thin seam mining).

-- Gas Drainage Practices - Improvement in the efficiency and effectiveness in gassy seams; better techniques to understand and measure various outburst threshold components.
+- Gas Drainage Practices - Improvement efficiency and effectiveness for:

-- Enhanced Safety, Output and Energy Efficiency – through improvements in design, operability and maintainability.
+- Enhanced Safety, Output and Energy Efficiency – Particularly targeting alternate power storage and delivery e.g. electric, through improvements in design, operability and maintainability

-- Improved Process Management - through automation, monitoring and reporting of mining systems and sub processes.
+- Improved Process Management – Through automation, monitoring, management of big data and reporting of mining systems and sub-processes.

 Open Cut Priorities